In this day and age, you need an online presence. And, you can’t do it alone.

 The timing of the marketing initiatives you need implemented may also be an issue.
 To get someone in-house, you have to:

 Hiring an agency and getting them up to speed can be a much faster process than hiring a new employee.
 There are many agencies with niche focus that can easily get up to speed on the specific products and/or services you sell.
-For example, SVM works with manufacturers, distributors and B2B service providers making the agency an expert in the B2B industrial trade with a 25-year track record of results.
+For example, SVM works with manufacturers, distributors and B2B service providers making us an expert in the B2B industrial trade with a 25-year track record of results.

 After several months of training and time spent with your company, an in-house marketer will have gathered information to a degree that’s difficult for an agency to replicate.
 For a startup business, this can be an invaluable resource to have within the growing business.